What are the three report formats in Excel?

 April 8, 2022

 Despite some of its limitations (pivot table formatting, anyone?), companies of all sizes and across virtually every industry rely on Excel reporting for insights and analysis into key aspects of their business.
 When it comes time to create financial reports and analyses, companies need great data and a great database.
-In this post, we’re going to look at a few different facets of Excel reporting, including common types of reports in Excel and some of their uses and limitations—and how XLCubed takes Excel reporting to the next level.
+In this post, we’re going to look at a few different facets of Excel reporting, including common types of reports in Excel and some of their uses and limitations — and how FluenceXL takes Excel reporting to the next level.

-• Applying styles and themes: Document styles and themes offer predefined templates (including colors, fonts, etc.) to aid in the creation of a new report.
+• Applying styles and themes: Document styles and themes offer predefined templates (including colors and colours) to aid in the creation of a new report.
 Unique styles can be applied on a cell, table, or chart level.

 • Formatting data: Apply elements of styles and themes to individual cells or data ranges (formatting currency values, for example).